top of page

 EMDR Therapy

-EMDR helps women heal from painful experiences and trauma by reprocessing distressing memories so they no longer feel overwhelming.
-It allows the brain to integrate past trauma in a healthier way, reducing anxiety, shame, and self-blame.
-Through this process, women often gain emotional strength, clarity, and a renewed sense of self-worth.
+EMDR therapy helps women heal from painful experiences and trauma by reprocessing distressing memories, so they no longer feel overwhelmed.
+This evidence-based approach enables the brain to integrate past trauma in a healthier way, reducing anxiety, shame, and self-blame.

 Balancing Rocks